myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > The first controlled use happened with the divers.
 A diver wearing early [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) entered a small air pocket under [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md).
 The [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) sealed around his eyes and mouth, tightened around his ribs, protected his skin from sharp debris, and helped him return with two small animals that would have been lost.
 When he panicked, the [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) became rigid enough to keep his body from folding.
 When he tried to pull too hard and almost crush what he was carrying, the gloves softened until his grip became careful.
 >
 > The second use happened on the hull.
-A repairer wearing [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) climbed outside [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) during a storm of mud, broken wood, and metal scraps.
+A repairer wearing [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) climbed outside [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) during a storm of mud, broken wood, and metal scraps.
 The [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) did not make him invincible, but it took the cuts that his skin would have taken.
 It grew temporary hooks when he needed to hold the side of the ark.
 It sealed around his feet when the surface became too slick.
 When a wave tried to pull him away, the [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) spread like a dark net across his back and kept him tied to the rope.
 >
 > The third use happened in the food division.
 Someone wearing a lighter [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) carried feed, water, and sick [**PIGGY BOII OIOI**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/) without crushing them, dropping them, or contaminating the wrong containers.
 The [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) learned gentleness from repetition.
 It became harder near danger, softer near breath, and almost cloth-like when touching newborn life.
 >